francispoulin/francispoulin.github.io/teaching.md

 - AMATH 463 (Fluid Mechanics)
 - AMATH 900 (Computational Physical Oceanography)

-Professor Poulin has writtenlecture notes for many of these courses.
+Professor Poulin has written lecture notes for many of these courses.

 ### Teaching Philosophy